jakwanaldin/jakwanaldin.github.io/_posts/2026-07-14-thm-wireshark-traffic-analysis.md

 - **Encrypted isn't invisible** — TLS handshake metadata (SNI, hello timing) is available without decryption, and with a captured `SSLKEYLOGFILE`, full HTTP2 payload inspection — including Export Objects — is possible after the fact.
 - **Built-in tooling is a starting point, not a verdict** — the Credentials tool generated both bonus answers instantly, but confirming *which* protocol/packet mattered still took a manual cross-check against the packet list.

-> Two Nmap answers and one DHCP/NBNS answer weren't captured with a screenshot during this run (marked *not captured* above).
-If you've got those, send them over and I'll fill in the table and add the matching write-up steps.